gem5/gem5/ext/pybind11/docs/faq.rst

 "ImportError: dynamic module does not define init function"
 ===========================================================

+1. Make sure that the name specified in PYBIND11_MODULE is identical to the filename of the extension library (without prefixes such as .so)

-You are likely using an incompatible version of Python (for instance, the extension library was compiled against Python 2, while the interpreter is running on top of some version of Python 3, or vice versa).
+2. If the above did not fix the issue, you are likely using an incompatible version of Python (for instance, the extension library was compiled against Python 2, while the interpreter is running on top of some version of Python 3, or vice versa).

 "Symbol not found: ``__Py_ZeroStruct`` / ``_PyInstanceMethod_Type``"
 ========================================================================